mwongeraE/paulrhayes.com/app/posts/illustrating-a-case-study-with-ai.md

 ## Bringing Millie to life using AI

-I used Midjourney for the majority of the artwork.
+I used Midjourney for the artwork.

 Its generations were invariably artistic and consistent.
 DALL·E was more hit and miss – sometimes I’d get a storybook image, other times it would be more like a child’s drawing or a doodle in MS Paint ([an example of a miss](https://labs.openai.com/s/HEaj2T88sqCbayTAW4cSE0U1)).